Career Development Program Guidelines

 Materials and Aids: The quantity of occupational resource materials available on today's commercial market makes the choice of appropriate materials difficult.
 Certainly, each program will have different needs and must select material on the basis of that need.
 Each career center should have a variety of current resource materials.
 Following is a list of recommended resources.

-- North Dakota Career Outlook
+- North Dakota Career Outlook Magazine

 - Access to Internet career resources and other occupational and educational websites